 Bolting on a performance exhaust system adds an exciting new tone to your car.
 But, that sweet song becomes annoying noise as corrosion eats away at your exhaust.
 If you want the music to last, start with steel that’s designed to outlive your car.
-Water is the natural enemy of an unprotected exhaust system.
-During proper combustion, water droplets form and drip from the tailpipe.
-Most of the water is forced out by the exhaust but a fraction of it stays behind—and, moisture and metal don’t mix.
-This excess water gradually turns your shiny exhaust into ugly-rust from the inside out.
+Water, salt, and magnesium chloride (used to melt snow) are the natural enemy of an unprotected exhaust system.
+Thankfully, in recent years manufacturers have better access to a variety of stainless steels designed to prevent premature failure from rust, like T304 and T409 Stainless.

 What Does Stainless Actually Mean?